What is membership? In Romans 12, 1 Corinthians 12, and Ephesians 4 Paul speaks of the concept that the church is a body with many members.

 These three concepts are the essence of membership.
 When a person became a member of a church, it was signified through ritual of baptism (Acts 2:38-41).
 This signified one is fully devoted to the Christian message and community including submission to the Apostles’ teaching as authoritative, and the sharing of communion and prayer, as well as practical needs in everyday living (Acts 2:42-47).
 They were committed (or rather “devoted” – Acts 2:42) to one another and on mission together as a community to try to make disciples through preaching the gospel (Matthew 28:19-20).

 Their membership was seen in what is known as the “church” meaning “to gather.”
 Their gathering was “to Jesus, for worship, and for mission.”
 (Jeff Vanderstelt, Saturate)

 We also are called to follow Jesus with other Jesus followers in the community called the church.
 But it is kinda hard to do this when people are not “devoted” to one another.
 Without making a commitment of devotion it is like saying you are part of a family but you never spend time with them.

 I am not advocating for people only joining my church.
 But I am advocating for people joining a church as a sold out member to try to make it better and work together with a group of people to go fishing together for men and women who need to hear the gospel and be saved to Jesus and biblical community (Matthew 4:19).

-So may you not just “believe” in Jesus and go about your way.
-May you also commit to being a biblical Christian, a disciple, a follower of Christ, and become part of the “people of the Way.”
+So as a Christian, may you “believe” in Jesus and may you commit to being a disciple (I.e., a follower of Christ) and become part of the “people of the Way” in a local church.